Hypoglycemia (Low Blood sugar)

 Your best bet is to practice good diabetes management and learn to detect hypoglycemia so you can treat it early—before it gets worse.

-Monitoring blood sugar, with either a meter or a continuous glucose monitor (CGM), is the tried and true method for preventing hypoglycemia.
+Monitoring blood sugar, with either a meter or a CGM, is the tried and true method for preventing hypoglycemia.
 Studies consistently show that the more a person checks blood sugar, the lower his or her risk of hypoglycemia.
 This is because you can see when blood sugar levels are dropping and can treat it before it gets too low.

 If you can, check often!